|

 Type I vs. Type II superconductors,

-Meisner Effect:
+Meissner Effect:

-Superdiamagnetism: Fritz, Heinz London, Oxford explained the Meisner effect in terms of surface current, produced a magnetic field within the superconductor that opposed the field imposed from outside
+Demonstration of the Meissner Effect.
+Named after Walther Meissner (1882–1974) Germany.
+Superconductors are also superdiamagnetic.
+Superdiamagnetism: Fritz, Heinz London, Oxford explained the Meissner effect in terms of surface current, produced a magnetic field within the superconductor that opposed the field imposed from outside

-BCS Theory, Cooper Pairs, two electrons with an attractive interaction always form a bound pair (in the presence of a filled Fermi sphere).
+BCS theory, Cooper pairs, two electrons with an attractive interaction always form a bound pair (in the presence of a filled Fermi sphere).
 Worked out of a cramped office on the 3½ floor in an annex of the Institute for Advanced Studies.
 They jokingly called it the "Institute for Retarded Studies".

 three families of high-temperature, non-intermetallic superconductors